LinTrieu/go-code-standards-guidance/README.md

 ## Go Libraries

-* We `SHOULD` use standardised, established libraries instead of re-inventing the wheel where re-usable functionality has already been created.
+* We `SHOULD` use standardized, established libraries instead of re-inventing the wheel where re-usable functionality has already been created.
    * These cover areas such as, but not limited to: logging, SQL tooling, token authentication, AWS system management, and HTTP/gRPC Server routing.
-There are further internal libraries which should be referred to.
+There are further internal libraries that should be referred to.
 * We `MUST` document and refer to these Go Services and Library dependencies, so that the internal or third-party functionality is used consistently across our application ecosystem.

 ## Drawbacks
 * This is just one approach to structuring a Go project.
 In the case of smaller application ecosystems, the cost-benefit overhead should be considered.
-In some cases another approach may also be more relevant depending on the specific project’s needs.
-However in this trade-off, we have opted to favour consistency and standardisation in our Go services, for motivations detailed under Section 2.
+In some cases, another approach may also be more relevant depending on the specific project’s needs.
+However, in this trade-off, we have opted to favor consistency and standardization in our Go services, for motivations detailed under Section 2.
 * Where we diverge from the specificities of the RFC, we `MUST` still adhere to the RFC's Guiding Principles.

 ## Alternatives
-* Another option is to follow the application structure and principles of one of the Go frameworks such as: [Revel | full-stack web framework for Go](https://github.com/revel/revel) or [Gin-Gonic | HTTP web framework written in Go](https://github.com/gin-gonic/gin).
+* Another option is to follow the application structure and principles of one of the Go frameworks such as [Revel | full-stack web framework for Go](https://github.com/revel/revel) and [Gin-Gonic | HTTP web framework written in Go](https://github.com/gin-gonic/gin).